Showing 1 - 1 OF 1

 Learn about the variety of housing possibilities available as well as information about setting up utilities in your home .
 Housing options are available to your unique situation including: housing for families, single service members, families that are enrolled in the exceptional family member program, pet owners and unaccompanied personnel.
 Explore your options to find a home that best fits your needs.

 Government housing on Guam is available.
 Service members have the option of living in government housing or out in the community.
 If you choose to live in government quarters, you will be put on a waiting list.
-The wait time may be from two to 60 days and is contingent on availability.
+The wait time may be from two to 180 days and is contingent on availability.
 The Navy Housing Office is located at Building 3190 on Naval Base Guam.
 Hours of operation are 7 a.m. to 5 p.m., Monday to Friday, excluding holidays.
 You may call the Housing Office at 671-333-2081/2082.
-Once you have had your orders stamped by your command when you arrive on Guam, visit the Housing Office or at Area Orientation Brief / Intercultural Relations (AOB/ICR) to get your application process started.
+Once you have had your orders stamped by your command when you arrive on Guam, attend a housing brief at the Housing Office or at Area Orientation Brief / Intercultural Relations (AOB/ICR) to get your application process started.
 AOB/ICR is conducted through the Fleet and Family Support Center, registration can be completed by calling 671-333-2056/57.

 The Naval Base Guam Housing Office website provides more detailed information.

 If you are bringing family members who are non-command sponsored, your housing situation may change.
 Please contact the Housing Office prior to arrival on Guam.

 Please note it is NBG policy that all service members E-5 and below, accompanied or unaccompanied, receive budget counseling prior to moving into privately rented houses or apartments off-base.
 You may obtain budget counseling from your command financial specialist, Fleet and Family Support Center or Navy-Marine Corps Relief Society.

 To obtain the package, contact the Guam FFSC by phone at 671-333-2056/2057/2058 or DNS 315-333-9822.